 Flies and other insects can carry diseases that can infect the horses’ eyes.
 They can also be a nuisance to the horse, and though the horse can use the tail to flick them away, it isn’t enough.

-Recovering from Illness
+Recovering From Illness

 Horses recovering from facial injuries or diseases should also wear masks until they are properly healed.

-Protection from Sunlight
+Protection From Sunlight

 There are certain light-colored-eyed horses whose eyes get affected by sunlight.
 Especially if the horse lives in a sunny area, they need to have a mask to protect them from direct sunlight.

-Types of Horse Eye Covers
+The 3 Types of Horse Eye Covers

 Several types of covers are used to shield the horses’ eyes and for different reasons.
 For example, the blinker can be used for carriage horses and racehorses for different reasons.
 Here are the types of ‘horse hoods.